Story within a Story in Paula Rego’s World

-She is probably the most important figure in the narrative British painting nowadays.
-She draws her inspiration from fairytales, myths, animations and transforms the stories into mysterious, often unsettling paintings.
-In Paula Rego’s world, nothing is as it seems.
+Paula Rego was probably the most important figure in the narrative British painting.
+She drew her inspiration from fairytales, myths, animations and transformed the stories into mysterious, often unsettling paintings.
+In Rego’s world, nothing is as it seems.

 This painting is a story within a story.
-It’s based on Jean Genet’s play The Maids (1947), which in turn was based on the real-life case of two sisters, Christine and Lea, who worked as maids for a rich Parisian family.
+It’s based on Jean Genet’s play The Maids (1947), which in turn was based on the real-life case of two sisters, Christine and Léa Papin, who worked as maids for a rich Parisian family.
 One day, for no apparent reason, they brutally murdered the mother and daughter of the family.
-Paula Rego tries to convey the claustrophobic atmosphere by cluttering the space with random furniture.
-Bright red hightens the tension and adds the feeling of menacing psychosis.
+Paula Rego tried to convey the claustrophobic atmosphere by cluttering the space with random furniture.
+Bright red heightens the tension and adds the feeling of menacing psychosis.
 Isn’t there something uncertain about the sex of the seated figure?
 And how about the black boar?

-Some see in this painting a reference to Velasquez’ Las Meninas… Whether you see it, or not, her imagery is loaded with symbolism and contemporary mythologies.
-All showed from a point of view of a woman.
+Some see in this painting a reference to Velasquez’s Las Meninas… Whether you see it, or not, this imagery is loaded with symbolism and contemporary mythologies.
+All showed from a woman’s point of view.

 Do you recognize this tale?
 It’s Snow White!
-Paula Rego dresses a middle-aged woman in the famous Disney costume to expose the fallible value we tend to assign to youth.
+Paula Rego dressed a middle-aged woman in the famous Disney costume to expose the fallible value we tend to assign to youth.
 She lays clutching her skirts, as if trying to cling to life and her femininity which are slipping away.
-Rego comments this way on how the society imposes on women imagined expectations of youth and beauty.
+Rego commented on how society imposes imagined expectations of youth and beauty on women.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.